Heterogeneous Treatment Effect Bounds under Sample Selection with an Application to the Effects of Social Media on Political Polarization: Large Sample Properties and Lemmas

 \subsubsection{Multivariate Lindeberg Condition}

 In the following denote $\bar\xi = \sup_{B}\xi_{k,B}$ and $\bar{c} = \sup_{B}c_{k,B}(1+\xi_{k,B})$ and note that by A.5 we have that for any constant $C_1,C_2 > 0$

 { } Now consider the weighted sum of the asymptotically linear representation.
 First note that by definition of the variance we have that { } Now we verify the Lindeberg condition.
-Note that for any $\delta > 0$, { } Now note that by the law of iterated expectations for some $C > 0$ { } by $(an.i)$ and A.5 implying $C\delta \sqrt{n}/\bar{\xi} - 2\bar{c} \rightarrow \infty$ together with the fact that the higher moment in A.2 implies uniform integrability of $||\varepsilon_i||^2$ as the moment function error tails are driven only by the (conditional) distribution of $Y_i$. { } where the second to last step follows from Chebyshev's inequality and the divergence of the denominator in the last step from A.5.
+Note that for any $\delta > 0$, { } Now note that by the law of iterated expectations for some $C > 0$ { } by $(an.ii)$ and A.5 implying $C\delta \sqrt{n}/\bar{\xi} - 2\bar{c} \rightarrow \infty$ together with the fact that the higher moment in A.2 implies uniform integrability of $||\varepsilon_i||^2$ as the moment function error tails are driven only by the (conditional) distribution of $Y_i$.
+Moreover, { } where the second to last step follows from the bounded weights and Chebyshev's inequality.
+The divergence of the denominator in the last step is a consequence from A.5.
 The numerator is again bounded due to A.2.
-Thus, overall we have that { } which implies asymptotic normality around the best linear predictor.
-For the case with small approximation error, note that { } where the last step follows from { } and the additional assumption in Theorem \ref{thm_AsyNor}, Part 2.
+Thus, overall we have that { } which implies asymptotic normality around the linear predictor.
+For the case with small approximation error, note that { } where the last step follows from the bounded weights and { } which is $o(1)$ by the additional assumption in Theorem \ref{thm_AsyNor}, Part 2.